 The UCAT can only be taken at Pearson VUE test centres throughout the UK and internationally.
 Please check the test locator for your nearest centre.

 You must undertake the UCAT in the year of application.
 Information on dates and fees can be found here.

 We strongly recommend you register and sit your test at your earliest convenience to ensure places are available at a local centre.
 Each year there are candidates who book a late test and encounter problems when they fall ill or experience other issues preventing them from taking that testing slot.
 This can be avoided by booking to take the test early.
 Additionally, the tests in September and October attact a higher fee.
 There is no difference in content between the UCAT sat during the Summer or Autumn period.
 The increased price reflects demand on resources at particular times of the year.
 Please be aware that the test fees depend on the test centre location, not on your place of residence or nationality.

 Eligible UK/EU applicants may be able to apply for a bursary to cover the cost of the test fee.
 Further details can be found on the UCAT website.

 What is the cut off score for UCAT?

-Please be aware that as the UCAT score changes every year and the above scores have no bearing on any future cut off scores.
+Please be aware that as the UCAT score changes every year and the scores published in the BDS Admissions Statistics have no bearing on any future cut off scores.